This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Greece.

 What is the typical timeline and form of first instance patent litigation proceedings?

 According to the Civil Procedure Rules, strict timeframes for proceedings are in place.
 The lawsuit must be served to the defendant within 30 days from filing, if a Greek resident, and within 60 days from filing if a non-Greek resident.
-The parties are obliged to file their written arguments and all respective evidence within 100 days of the expiry of the deadline for officially serving the lawsuit.
-The timeframe is 130 days in case the defendant is a non-Greek resident.
+The parties are obliged to file their written arguments and all relevant evidence within 90 days of the expiry of the deadline for officially serving the lawsuit.
+The timeframe is 120 days where the defendant is a non-Greek resident.
 Both parties must then file their rebuttal arguments within 15 days.
 Each party has the right to submit up to five sworn affidavits in support of its own arguments and up to three sworn affidavits to rebut adverse party’s arguments.
 As a rule, the court will then hear the case without witnesses.
 If the court deems it absolutely necessary, it has the option of summoning one of the affiants to testify in court.
 Therefore, the hearing in a main infringement proceeding takes place approximately five months after the filing of the action and a decision may be expected after approximately six months.
 According to the Greek law there are separate procedures before the competent civil courts for patent validity challenges and infringement actions.
 Consequently, full or partial nullity actions can be made in the form of an independent legal action or a counterclaim within the framework of the infringement proceedings.
 In practice, invalidity objections and nullity actions are the most common defences for infringers.

 Can interim and final decisions in patent cases be appealed?